Sotatek-TruongNguyen2/Presale-NFT/README.md

     + Step 2: Replace image field in metadata with corresponding image cid.
     + Step 3: Re-upload to IPFS then get cid of folder metadata and owner can call smart contract function "setBaseURI" with cid: https://ipfs.io/ipfs/${cid}/

-3. DEPLOY SMART CONTRACT
+### DEPLOY SMART CONTRACT
++ Step 1: Make sure hardhat is already installed in this project by running "npx hardhat --version" inside smart-contract folder.If It not installed yet, you need to run "npm install --save hardhat" to install it.
-    + Step 1: in .env file replace DEPLOYER_PRIVATE_KEY with your private key.
++ Step 2: in .env file replace DEPLOYER_PRIVATE_KEY with your private key.
-    + Step 2: Make sure change cid in deploy/AvarikSage.ts with the latest cid that you have when uploaded metatdata to IPFS.
++ Step 3: Make sure change cid in deploy/AvarikSage.ts with the latest cid that you have when uploaded metatdata to IPFS.
-    + Step 3: Using "npm run rinkeby:deploy" to deploy contract to rinkeby for testing purpose.
-If you need to deploy to mainnet, you need to use command "npm run mainnet:deploy" instead.
++ Step 4: To deploy smart contracts to other Ethereum networks:
+    - Testnet (Rinkeby): Using "npm run rinkeby:deploy" command.
+    - Mainnet (Ethereum): Using "npm run mainnet:deploy" command instead.
++ Step 5: To verify smart contracts to other Ethereum networks:
-    + Step 4: Using "npm run rinkeby:verify" to verify contracts source code on rinkeby or "npm run mainnet:verify" to verify contracts source code on mainnet.
-Another option is using "npx hardhat verify" command of hardhat instead of my scripts.
+    - Testnet (Rinkeby): Using "npm run rinkeby:verify" command.
+    - Mainnet (Ethereum): Using "npm run mainnet:verify" command instead.
+    - Another option is using "npx hardhat verify" command of hardhat instead of my scripts.
+Referral link: https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html
-## Demo Frontend Features
-1. Query information in smart contract includes presale item price, presale status, tokenID metadata.
-2. In this demo, I using ethers.js for interacting with smart contract. you can use web3 instead.